alexbosworth/ln-service/README.md

 Pay via payment details

-Requires LND built with `routerrpc` build tag

 If no id is specified, a random id will be used.

 Requires `offchain:write` permission

-Specifying `features` is not supported on LND 0.8.2 and below Specifying `max_fee_mtokens`/`mtokens` is not supported in LND 0.8.2 or below Specifying `messages` is not supported on LND 0.8.2 and below

-`incoming_peer` is not supported on LND 0.8.2 and below

-Specifying `max_paths` is not suppoorted on LND 0.9.2 and below

-Specifying `outgoing_channels` is not supported on LND 0.10.4 and below

     {
       [cltv_delta]: <Final CLTV Delta Number>